pablofelitti/products-front/README.md

 ### Prerequisites

+To run the project locally just install Angular CLI

-Have minikube and Docker installed locally as well as Angular CLI
+To test deployments have Minikube and Docker installed

 ### Running in local environment